← Return to Blog

 Another gem in the Mediterranean, Malta may be especially enticing for solo women traveling.
 In our experience, the public transit system is easy to use, it’s relatively safe getting around on your own, and there are plenty of English speakers if that’s a concern.

 Valletta is the capital of Malta, and the entire city was named a UNESCO World Heritage Site.
 To say it’s a beacon of traditional culture would be an understatement.
-Visit any number of museums and historic sites, take a break for a lunch of fine Italian-Maltese cuisine, then see where parts of Game of Thrones season one was filmed.
+Visit any number of museums and historic sites, take a break for a lunch of fine Italian-Maltese cuisine, then see where parts of the first season of Game of Thrones was filmed.

 Whether your travel goals are to get away more often or to finally take that once-in-a-lifetime trip, let Seven Corners protect your investment and your health with travel insurance.
 We offer a variety of plans to meet your needs — from coverage for single trips to annual plans — so you can get away with peace of mind.
 Contact our licensed travel insurance experts or get a quick quote online today.